Skip to main content

 • “Small optimizations, like choosing where to dig or when to surface, can have outsized effects on long-term success.”

-• “I also noticed in another review the developer mentioned that the power of your PC may impact performance.”
+• “I also noticed in another review the developer mention that the power of your PC may impact performance.”

-• “It's okay if you're craving a game about digging a hole; it will scratch that itch, but it needs some optimization as sometimes it will stop working in some way or you'll get stuck on nothing and have to respawn.”
+• “It's okay, if you're craving more a game about digging a hole it will scratch that itch, but it needs some optimization as sometimes it will stop working or you'll get stuck on nothing and have to respawn.”

 • story